Komering language

-Komering is a Lampungic language spoken by Komering people, an indigenous ethnic group native to Komering regions alongside the Komering River in southern hemisphere of Sumatra island Indonesia.
+Komering is a Lampungic language spoken by the Komering people, an indigenous ethnic group native to Komering regions alongside the Komering River in South Sumatra, Indonesia.

 Location

-Komering in the Lampung Province, South Sumatra Province in southern Sumatra, along the Komering River.
+Komering is spoken in Lampung Province and South Sumatra Province in southern Sumatra, along the Komering River.

 Classification

-Komering language belongs to the Lampungic linguistic family, which is one of the groups within the Austronesian family.
+The Komering language belongs to the Lampungic branch, which is a subgroup within the Austronesian family.